r-lib/xml2/cran-comments.md

 ## Release summary

-This is a release fixes a failing test due to a behavioral change in libxml2 2.9.9
+This is a path release fixing a minor issue in the previous release

 ## Test environments